pedrochitarra/indicators-of-heart-disease/README.md

 MLFlow documentation can be found [here](https://www.mlflow.org/docs/latest/index.html).

+The MLFlow server is hosted at DagsHub, and the experiments can be accessed [here](https://dagshub.com/pedrochitarra/indicators-of-heart-disease).

+In Dagshub, the experiments are tracked and the models are registered.
+The models can be downloaded and used in other applications.
+Also, it integrates DVC, MLFlow and the Git repo, making it easier to track the experiments, models and code.

 # 🔄 Workflow orchestration <a name = "workflow"></a>

 The project uses DVC to orchestrate the workflow.
 DVC is an open-source version control system for machine learning projects.
 It is designed to handle large files, data sets, machine learning models, and metrics as well as code.
 Also, it is designed to work with Git and associate each Git commit with a unique DVC commit, in a way that the data, and code are all versioned together.